-- The IHE actors involved - The specific set of IHE transactions exchanged by each IHE actor. - These requirements are presented in the form of a table of transactions required for each actor supporting the Integration Profile.
+- The IHE actors involved - The specific set of IHE transactions exchanged by each IHE actor

+These requirements are presented in the form of a table of transactions required for each actor supporting the Integration Profile.
 Actors supporting multiple Integration Profiles are required to support all the required transactions of each Integration Profile supported.
-When an Integration Profile depends upon another Integration Profile, the transactions required for the dependent Integration Profile have not been included in the table. - Note that IHE Integration Profiles are not statements of conformance to standards, and IHE is not a certifying body.
+When an Integration Profile depends upon another Integration Profile, the transactions required for the dependent Integration Profile have not been included in the table.

+Note that IHE Integration Profiles are not statements of conformance to standards, and IHE is not a certifying body.
 Users should continue to request that vendors provide statements of their conformance to standards issued by relevant standards bodies, such as HL7 and DICOM.
-Standards conformance is a prerequisite for vendors adopting IHE Integration Profiles. - Also note that there are critical requirements for any successful integration project that IHE cannot address.
+Standards conformance is a prerequisite for vendors adopting IHE Integration Profiles.

+Also note that there are critical requirements for any successful integration project that IHE cannot address.
 Successfully integrating systems still requires a project plan that minimizes disruptions and describes fail-safe strategies, specific and mutually understood performance expectations, well-defined user interface requirements, clearly identified systems limitations, detailed cost objectives, plans for maintenance and support, etc.

+2.2.1 This section is reserved.

+2.2.2 Sharing Value Set Integration Profile (SVS)

+- 755 Sharing Value Sets (SVS) provides a means through which healthcare systems producing or consuming clinical or administrative data, such as diagnostic imaging equipment, laboratory reporting systems, primary care physician office EMR systems, or national healthcare record systems, can receive a common, uniform nomenclature managed centrally.
+Shared nomenclatures with specific derived value sets are essential to achieving semantic - interoperability.
+760

+This profile describes transactions for retrieving Value Sets from a Value Set Repository by a Value Set Consumer.
+A single Value Set Repository can be accessed by many Value Set Consumers, establishing a domain of consistent and uniform set of nomenclatures.
+It supports automated loading of Value Sets by systems implementing a Value Set Consumer, reducing the burden of manual configuration.

-665 2.2.3 Retrieve Information for Display (RID)
+2.2.3 Retrieve Information for Display (RID)

 Retrieve Information for Display enables simple and rapid access to patient information for better care.
-It supports access to existing persistent documents in well-known presentation formats such as CDA, PDF, JPEG, etc. It also supports access to specific key patient-centric information such as allergies, current medications, summary of reports, etc. for presentation to a clinician.
+It supports access to existing persistent documents in well-known presentation formats such as CDA, PDF, JPEG, etc. It also supports access to specific key patient-centric 770 information such as allergies, current medications, summary of reports, etc. for presentation to a clinician.
 It complements workflows from within the users' on-screen workspace or application.
 By linking it with two other IHE profiles - Enterprise User Authentication and Patient Identifier Cross-referencing, this profile's reach can extend across organization boundaries within an enterprise.
 This IHE Integration Profile leverages HTTP, Web Services, IT presentation formats and HL7 CDA Level 1.
+775

-675 2.2.4 Enterprise User Authentication (EUA)
+2.2.4 Enterprise User Authentication (EUA)